tayapro/gerbet-and-co/README.md

 1. Create an account and log in.
 2. Head to the settings page.
 3. Click the **"Generate new API key"** button to create your own API credentials.

+## VPS (Virtual Private Server)

+The Gerbet & Co app is deployed on a VPS using Docker and Caddy for a lightweight, self-hosted setup.

+### Pre-requirements

+Before proceeding, ensure the following are set up:

+-   A running VPS
+-   Docker and Docker Compose installed on the VPS
+-   Git client installed on the VPS
+-   Ports 80 and 443 are open on the VPS
+-   A public domain with an A and/or AAAA DNS record pointing to the VPS

+### Deployment Steps on VPS

+1. Clone woofspot repository and move into the project folder

+    ```
+    git clone git@github.com:tayapro/gerbet-and-co.git && cd gerbetandco
+    ```

+2. Create `/.env` file inside the `gerbetandco/` folder and set [environment variables](#environment-variables).
+    Add one extra variable: `ALLOWED_HOST=.<YOUR_DOMAIN>`.
+    Full list of environment variables:

+    -   DATABASE_URL
+    -   SECRET_KEY
+    -   CLOUDINARY_CLOUD_NAME
+    -   CLOUDINARY_API_KEY
+    -   CLOUDINARY_API_SECRET
+    -   DEFAULT_IMAGE
+    -   EMAIL_HOST_USER
+    -   EMAIL_HOST_PASSWORD
+    -   ALLOWED_HOST

+3. Run the `build.sh` script to build the Docker image.

+4. Create `caddy` folder:

+    ```
+    mkdir -p gerbetandco caddy
+    ```

+5. Create the `Caddyfile` in the `caddy/` folder, example:

+    ```
+    woofspot.<YOUR_DOMAIN> {
+        reverse_proxy woofspot:8001
+    }
+    ```

+> [!NOTE]
+> Replace **`<YOUR_DOMAIN>`** with your actual domain.
+> By default, the Dockerfile uses EXPOSE 8001.
+If you want to use a different port:
+>
+> -   Update the port in the Dockerfile
+> -   Rebuild the Docker image
+> -   Restart the container
+> -   And update the Caddyfile to match the new port

+6. Create `docker-compose.yml` in the root directory:

+    ```
+    networks:
+      mynet:

+    services:
+      caddy:
+        image: caddy:latest
+        networks:
+          - mynet
+        ports:
+          - 443:443
+          - 80:80
+        volumes:
+          - ${PWD}/caddy/Caddyfile:/etc/caddy/Caddyfile
+          - ${PWD}/caddy/data:/data
+        container_name: caddy
+        restart: unless-stopped
+      gerbet-and-co:
+        image: gerbet-and-co:dev
+            env_file:
+            - ./gerbetandco/.env
+            networks:
+            - mynet
+            container_name: gerbet-and-co
+            restart: unless-stopped
+    ```

+7. Run the container:

+    ```
+    docker-compose up -d
+    ```

+Then visit `https://woofspot.<YOUR_DOMAIN>` to verify it's working.

+#### File Structure

+The project directory on the VPS should look like this:

+    ```
+    root@vps:~# tree
+    .
+    ├── caddy
+    │   └── Caddyfile
+    ├── docker-compose.yml
+    └── woofspot
+        ├── .env.woofspot
+        └── ...
+    ```

 ## Heroku Deployment